-United States Indonesia Japan Philippines Malaysia Thailand Canada Singapore Australia Vietnam Brazil Germany United Kingdom Russia France Mexico Taiwan Italy Hong Kong Spain Peru India Poland Netherlands Argentina Chile Finland South Korea Colombia Sweden Turkey Hungary China New Zealand Romania Belgium Saudi Arabia Switzerland Austria Portugal Ukraine Israel Mongolia Venezuela Norway United Arab Emirates Czech Republic Myanmar Greece Morocco Bulgaria Denmark Ireland Egypt Pakistan Brunei Darussalam Costa Rica Serbia Ecuador Slovakia Cambodia Puerto Rico Lithuania Kazakhstan Croatia Panama Bangladesh Algeria Bolivia El Salvador Latvia Guam Dominican Republic Sri Lanka Kuwait Qatar Belarus Paraguay South Africa Estonia Tunisia Uruguay Macao Kyrgyzstan Guatemala Nepal Slovenia Honduras Jordan Moldova Bosnia and Herzegovina Nicaragua Armenia Trinidad and Tobago Bahrain Reunion Iraq Jamaica Laos Northern Mariana Islands Georgia Mauritius Lebanon Kenya Oman Azerbaijan Maldives Luxembourg Sudan Madagascar North Macedonia Yemen French Polynesia Albania Uzbekistan Iceland Guadeloupe Martinique New Caledonia Malta Iran Libya Cyprus Palestinian Territory Nigeria Belize Aruba Syria Suriname Senegal Bahamas Bermuda Netherlands Antilles Tanzania French Guiana Bhutan Cote D'Ivoire Isle of Man Barbados Saint Lucia Angola Ghana Montenegro Aland Islands Fiji Zimbabwe Botswana Faroe Islands Anguilla Seychelles Namibia Cuba Guernsey Uganda Mozambique Ethiopia Jersey Timor-Leste U.S. Virgin Islands Democratic Republic of the Congo Dominica Cameroon Kosovo Republic of the Congo Tonga Greenland Palau Marshall Islands Saint Kitts and Nevis Tuvalu Cayman Islands Zambia American Samoa Rwanda Tajikistan Saint Vincent and the Grenadines Afghanistan Cabo Verde Vanuatu Benin Malawi Antigua and Barbuda Mayotte Grenada Papua New Guinea Solomon Islands Guyana Mali Haiti Israel Flag Meaning & Details 344 VISITORS FROM HERE!
+United States Indonesia Japan Philippines Malaysia Thailand Canada Singapore Australia Vietnam Brazil Germany United Kingdom Russia France Mexico Taiwan Italy Hong Kong Spain India Peru Poland Netherlands Argentina Chile China Finland South Korea Colombia Sweden Turkey Hungary New Zealand Romania Belgium Saudi Arabia Switzerland Austria Portugal Ukraine Israel Mongolia Venezuela Norway United Arab Emirates Czech Republic Myanmar Greece Morocco Bulgaria Ireland Denmark Egypt Pakistan Brunei Darussalam Costa Rica Serbia Ecuador Slovakia Cambodia Puerto Rico Lithuania Kazakhstan Croatia Panama Bangladesh Algeria Bolivia El Salvador Latvia Guam Dominican Republic Sri Lanka Kuwait Belarus Qatar Paraguay South Africa Estonia Tunisia Uruguay Macao Kyrgyzstan Guatemala Nepal Slovenia Honduras Jordan Moldova Bosnia and Herzegovina Nicaragua Armenia Trinidad and Tobago Bahrain Reunion Iraq Jamaica Laos Northern Mariana Islands Georgia Mauritius Lebanon Kenya Oman Azerbaijan Maldives Luxembourg Sudan Madagascar North Macedonia Yemen French Polynesia Albania Uzbekistan Iceland Guadeloupe Martinique New Caledonia Malta Iran Libya Nigeria Cyprus Palestinian Territory Belize Aruba Syria Suriname Senegal Bahamas Bermuda Netherlands Antilles Tanzania French Guiana Bhutan Cote D'Ivoire Isle of Man Barbados Saint Lucia Angola Ghana Montenegro Aland Islands Fiji Zimbabwe Botswana Faroe Islands Anguilla Seychelles Namibia Cuba Guernsey Uganda Mozambique Ethiopia Jersey Timor-Leste U.S. Virgin Islands Democratic Republic of the Congo Dominica Cameroon Kosovo Republic of the Congo Tonga Greenland Palau Marshall Islands Saint Kitts and Nevis Tuvalu Cayman Islands Zambia American Samoa Rwanda Tajikistan Saint Vincent and the Grenadines Afghanistan Cabo Verde Vanuatu Benin Malawi Antigua and Barbuda Mayotte Grenada Papua New Guinea Solomon Islands Guyana Mali Haiti Israel Flag Meaning & Details 345 VISITORS FROM HERE!
 Israel Flag Flag Information white with a blue hexagram (six-pointed linear star) known as the Magen David (Star of David or Shield of David) centered between two equal horizontal blue bands near the top and bottom edges of the flag the basic design resembles a traditional Jewish prayer shawl (tallit), which is white with blue stripes the hexagram as a Jewish symbol dates back to medieval times note: the Israeli flag proclamation states that the flag colors are sky blue and white, but the exact shade of blue has never been set and can vary from a light to a dark blue

 Learn more about Israel »